Osha Root vs. Mullein: A Respectful, Practical Guide to Traditional Respiratory Herbs

 Simple Kitchen Preparations

-- Osha decoction: Simmer 1–2 thin slices of root in 1½ cups water for 10–15 minutes; strain.
+- Osha decoction: Simmer 1–2 thin slices of root in 1½ cups water for 10–15 minutes.
+Strain.
 Aromatic and warming.

-- Steam bowl (non-smoke): Add mullein to hot water; lean over with a towel for brief, gentle inhalation.
+- Steam bowl (non-smoke): Add mullein to hot water.
+Lean over with a towel for brief, gentle inhalation.
 Avoid eyes and very hot steam.

 - Smoke caution: Inhaling smoke can irritate lungs.
 Prefer teas, syrups, or carefully filtered steams.

-When to Choose One Over the Other
+Explore This HerbWhen to Choose One Over the Other

-Reach for Osha root when you:
+Reach for Osha Root When You:

 - Notice throat tightness or "stuck," heavy air feelings during seasonal shifts